OpenEvalProject/evals/manuscripts/elife-33038/v2/manuscript.md

 To ensure that the truncation of the antibody constant regions would not impact the conclusions of this study, we also simulated by MD the 3BNC60 antibodies without truncation (i.e. including both the variable and constant regions, for 400ns for each structure.
 In these simulations, the constant and variable regions remained well-separated (Figure 2—figure supplement 2) suggesting that the interactions between them were relatively weak.
 Further, the RMSF fluctuations on the basis of these simulations were qualitatively unchanged.

-## Analysis of residue fluctuations
+### Analysis of residue fluctuations

 Root mean square residue fluctuations (RMSFs) were used as indicators of protein flexibility.
 To compute RMSFs for each residue, each antibody system was first coarse-grained (CG) to one bead per residue.
 The coordinate for each bead was taken as the center-of-mass (COM) of the residue.
+The fluctuation for residue i is computed as

+$$
+ρ_{i}=⟨‖r_{i}^{CG}−⟨r_{i}^{CG}⟩‖^{2}⟩^{\frac{1}{2}},
+$$

-The fluctuation for residue i is computed as(2)ρi=⟨‖riCG−⟨riCG⟩‖2⟩12,where riCG is the coordinate triplet of the coarse-grained residue i, and brackets indicate temporal averaging.
+where riCG is the coordinate triplet of the coarse-grained residue i, and brackets indicate temporal averaging.
 The average and standard deviation was computed for each i from the five simulation repeats.
 The RMSF calculations were also performed by considering coordinates of the Cα atoms only.
 The results are not shown because they were qualitatively similar.

-## Calculation of conformational entropy
+### Calculation of conformational entropy

 Quasi-harmonic entropies of the CG systems were used as a measure of overall flexibility.
 Mass-weighted covariance matrices were computed for each system, as described by (Brooks et al., 1995), for the HC and LC independently.
 For each system, the five trajectories were concatenated.
 This is permissible because the covariance analysis is not time-dependent.
 Both classical and quantum entropies were computed using the corresponding harmonic oscillator expressions (Andricioaei and Karplus, 2001).
 Only classical entropies are shown because the relative differences between classical and quantum entropies were similar.

-## Affinity maturation model
+### Affinity maturation model

 Data and analysis for the affinity maturation simulations, including the code used to generate all figures, are available in a GitHub repository (Barton, 2018).

-## Somatic hypermutation in the dark zone
+### Somatic hypermutation in the dark zone

 Then, the AID gene turns on so mutations are introduced with a probability determined by experiments: each B cell of the dark zone divides twice per GC cycle (four divisions per day) (Zhang and Shakhnovich, 2010) and mutation appears with a probability of 0.20 per sequence per division (Berek and Milstein, 1987).
 The mutations affect any amino acids in the variable domains, including both the CDR and the FWR.
 Although the FWR constitutes over two thirds of the variable domain by sequence, mutational hotspots have mostly been found in the CDR (Neuberger and Milstein, 1995; Tomlinson et al., 1996; Wagner and Neuberger, 1996).
 Thus, we assume that the probability that a mutation occurs is higher in the CDR (pCDR = 0.85) than in the framework (pFWR = 0.15).

-## CDR mutations
+### CDR mutations

 CDR mutations can cause a B cell to undergo apoptosis (for example, by making the BCR unable to fold), be silent (due to redundancy of the genetic code, i.e. synonymous mutation), or modify the binding energy.
 The probability that a CDR mutation will follow one of these paths is governed by probabilities obtained from experiments (Berek and Milstein, 1987).
 Hence, apoptosis occurs half of the time, 30% of mutations are silent, and 20% are energy-affecting mutations (Zhang and Shakhnovich, 2010).
 Energy-affecting mutations are likely to be deleterious.
 Experiments have determined that in protein-protein interactions, between 5% and 10% of the energy-affecting mutations weaken the binding energy (Moal and Fernández-Recio, 2012).
 In our model, the change in binding energy is sampled from a shifted log-normal distribution whose parameters are chosen to approximate the empirical distribution of changes in binding energies upon mutation.
 This distribution is also used to initialize the binding energies of the founder B cells.
 We assume that CDR mutations do not affect flexibility (Q).
-Thus, the random change in binding energy ΔE (Ec or Ev, depending on the location of the CDR mutation) and the initial variable region binding energies are taken to be(3)ΔE=exp⁡(μ+σr)−owhere r is a standard normal variable with mean zero and standard deviation equal to one.
+Thus, the random change in binding energy ΔE (Ec or Ev, depending on the location of the CDR mutation) and the initial variable region binding energies are taken to be

+$$
+ΔE=exp⁡(\mu+\sigmar)−o
+$$

+where r is a standard normal variable with mean zero and standard deviation equal to one.
 Here o is a shift parameter, which is needed to center the log-normal distribution properly with respect to zero, and μ, σ are the mean and standard deviation of the log-normal distribution, respectively.
 These parameters are described in Supplementary file 1.

-## FWR mutations
+### FWR mutations

-## As described in main text
+#### As described in main text

-## Selection in the light zone
+##### Selection in the light zone

 After SHM, the mutated B cells then migrate to the light zone of the GC, where selection takes plae through competition for binding to antigens and for receiving T-cell help.
 B cells with the greatest binding free energy for the antigen presented on FDCs will have a better chance to internalize that antigen, break it down into small peptides, and display it on their MHC molecules.
 These peptide-MHC (pMHC) complexes can then bind to the cognate receptor of T cells.
 A productive interaction results in a survival signal to the B cell through CD40-CD40 ligand signaling.
 B cells that do not receive a survival signal die through apoptosis (Foy et al., 1994; Crotty, 2015).

 We model the biology with a two-step selection process.
 First, each B cell successfully internalizes the antigen it encounters with a probability that grows with the binding free energy and then saturates, following a Langmuir form.
 The probability that a B cell successfully internalizes an antigen i that it encounters also depends on the antigen concentration Ci.
-We assume that this probability follows a Langmuir formula:(4)Pint=Cie−E1+Cie−Ewhere E is given in Equation (1).
+We assume that this probability follows a Langmuir formula:

+$$
+P_{int}=\frac{C_{i}e^{−E}}{1+C_{i}e^{−E}}
+$$

+where E is given in Equation (1).
 B cells that successfully internalize antigen can then go on to the second step, while the others die automatically.
 The B cells that internalize antigen are ranked according to their binding energy, a proxy for the concentration of pMHC that they display to T cells, and only the best performers are selected.

 Equation 1 in the main text and the discussion that follows therein describes our model for the effects of CDR and FWR mutations on the binding free energy for antibody binding to variant antigens.

-## Recycling to the dark zone, exit for differentiation, and termination of the GC reaction
+### Recycling to the dark zone, exit for differentiation, and termination of the GC reaction

-## As described in main text.
+#### As described in main text.

-## Example: Affinity maturation against a single antigen
+##### Example: Affinity maturation against a single antigen

 Our model depends on several parameters.
 Some of these are known a priori, e.g. SHM rate and fate of CDR mutations.
 Others represent biological quantities which have not yet been measured experimentally; for these we can make reasonable guesses.
 The rest do not have direct biological meaning, and exist on account of the simplified nature of the model.
 All parameters were adjusted manually until a good fit to experimental data in the single antigen case was obtained; see Figure 4—figure supplement 1.
 Consistent with the qualitative nature of the model, we did not attempt to choose an ‘optimal’ set of parameters, for example by precisely fitting the typical number of mutations or GC duration in the single antigen case.
 A strength of our model is that the qualitative results are robust to some variation in the parameters.